 '''

 class cryptography.hazmat.primitives.asymmetric.dsa.DSAParameterNumbers(p, q, g)

-Added in version 0.5.
+New in version 0.5.

 The collection of integers that make up a set of DSA parameters.

+p

 Type

 The public modulus.

 q

 Type

 int

 The sub-group order.

 g

 Type

 int

 The generator.

 parameters()

 Returns

 A new instance of DSAParameters.

 class cryptography.hazmat.primitives.asymmetric.dsa.DSAPublicNumbers(y, parameter_numbers)

-Added in version 0.5.
+New in version 0.5.

 The collection of integers that make up a DSA public key.

 у

 Type

 int

 The public value y.

 parameter_numbers

 Type

 DSAParameterNumbers

-The DSAParameterNumbers associated with the public key.

-public_key()

-Returns

-A new instance of DSAPublicKey.

-class cryptography.hazmat.primitives.asymmetric.dsa.DSAPrivateNumbers(x, public_numbers)

-Added in version 0.5.

-The collection of integers that make up a DSA private key.

 '''